Program Leadership and Administration

 David M. Greer, MD, MA is the Chair of the Department of Neurology.
 He completed an internship in internal medicine and a residency in neurology at Massachusetts General Hospital (MGH), followed by fellowship training in vascular neurology and neurocritical care, also at MGH.
 He is a leader in the Neurocritical Care Society, the Society of Critical Care Medicine, and the American Stroke Association.
 Additionally, he is a well-regarded and dedicated medical educator and clinician.
 He has authored more than 150 peer-reviewed manuscripts, reviews, chapters, guidelines and books.

 K.H.
-Vincent Lau, MD serves as assistant program director.
+Vincent Lau, MD serves as associate program director.
 He completed his residency and chief residency at Yale-New Haven Hospital, followed by neuromuscular medicine fellowship at Massachusetts General Hospital and Brigham and Women’s Hospital.
 His interests in medical education are in educational technology and learning analytics.
 He directs the quality improvement (QI) curriculum of the residency including mortality and morbidity conferences and resident QI projects.

 Stephanie L. Bissonnette, DO, MPH serves as associate program director.
 She completed her residency and chief residency at Ohio State University School of Medicine, followed by movement disorders fellowship at Boston University School of Medicine.
 Dr. Bissonnette is passionate about community service and has participated in Haiti relief missions.
 Her interests in medical education are in continuing medical education and physician wellbeing.
 She directs the didactics curriculum and coordinates wellness initiatives.